b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 - the average (also called the mean) (in population denoted as: $\mu$, in sample as: $\overline{x}$)
 - the standard deviation (in population denoted as: $\sigma$, in sample as: $s$, $sd$ or $std$)

 We already know the first one from school and previous chapters (e.g. `getAvg` from @sec:julia_language_for_loops).
-The last one however requires certain explanation.
+The last one however requires some explanation.

 Let's say that we have two students.
 Here are their grades.